 Before the New England Patriots play a game, we'll attempt to predict the team's inactive players.

-Our best guess on the list for Sunday's game against the Dolphins:
+Our best guess on the list for Sunday's game against the Bills:

-Jake Bequette: Defensive end is fifth on the depth chart and with No. 4 option Michael Buchanan hardly playing on defense, he is the odd man out, in part because of limited special teams contributions.
-He has been inactive the past six games.
+Jake Bequette: Second-year defensive end is fifth on the depth chart and has been inactive the past eight games.

 Josh Boyce: Rookie receiver and primary kickoff returner has already been ruled for the second straight week with an ankle injury.

 EXTRA POINT: The Patriots have two open spots on their 53-man roster and those will likely be filled today with promotions from the practice squad (our best guesses are safety Kanorris Davis and offensive tackle Jordan Devey).
 Thus, a full complement of seven inactives is projected.